 Note: the right side view (120K JPEG) shows that the body has the right-side air vent for the post-1959 fresh-air heater, so it's likely a DJ-3A Dispatcher body rather than a CJ-3A.

-Ivan Schuurs in Australia writes, "Recently I purchased and imported a jeepney into Australia.
+Ivan Schuurs in Australia wrote, "Recently I purchased and imported a jeepney into Australia.
 It is a an authentic passenger jeep used for private purposes and therefore is not decorated.
 This is believed to be one of two in Australia.
 It can be fully registered in Australia with a few modifications."

 See Jeepneys of the Philippines for some of the decorated ones, and Building a Jeepney for the story of one imported into the U.S.